Seyrs/WeatherMood/README.md

 + bonus giphy API!

 -Thanks for reading.
-*Suggestion - turn speakers on for full immersion.
+*Hit play button to cue curated musical list. - turn speakers on for full immersion.